 The goals and strategies of these programs include:

-- Preventing substance abuse, with a particular focus on the under 21 population.
+- Preventing substance use disorders, with a particular focus on the under-21 population.